pbrucla/linux-scavenger-hunt/.clue-templates/clue09.md

 The next hint is the word that occurs after "tactful" in `/usr/share/dict/words`.
 There's a specific option for `grep` that will make this easy.

+Hint: this option is found under "Context Line Control" in the man pages.